Take a step into my office.

 Next, these tools often use machine learning, meaning we can train them in real time.
 Many of these tools w ill have prompts that we can use to adapt to our writing style or specialty.

-Take a step into my office.
 Actually, your office.
 Imagine I'm your patient and we're meeting for the first time.
 You notice some subtle clues in my behavior as I list my symptoms.
 You ask me more so we can get to the bottom of things.

-What you don’t notice—because you don’t have to—is an invisible assistant, quietly capturing every word, synthesizing key details, and creating clinical documentation in real time.
+What you don’t notice — because you don’t have to — is an invisible assistant, quietly capturing every word, synthesizing key details, and creating clinical documentation in real time.

 This isn't a pipe dream; it's the reality of ambient dictation.
 This blend of artificial intelligence (AI) and audio technology comes with a promise: to give you back time during and long after that visit.